Children: Shared Parenting & Where Children Live

 Can I take my children on holiday?
 See our useful articles:

 Get in touch today.
 We want to help.

-With offices in Leicester, Market Harborough and Wigston you can arrange an initial meeting and find out how we can help you reach an agreement about the child care arrangements for your children.
+With offices in Leicester and Market Harborough you can arrange an initial meeting and find out how we can help you reach an agreement about the child care arrangements for your children.

 The first phone call is likely to be the hardest to make but our Family Law Team know and understand what you are going through.
 We will work with you throughout your case as much as is required, independently, sensitively, discretely and compassionately.